Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/SUEWS Prepare.rst

                  -  To create a new site entry click the button marked “Edit values”.
 This will make the text boxes for the variables in the right box available for editing.
 When you are satisfied with the changes press the button marked “Make changes”.
 This will show a dialog window that will ask you to provide a site code for your new entry and some description of the site you are adding.
 After this information is provided you are also able to add an optional url to a picture that represent the site.

             -  Plugin Output:
                  -  In the output folder specified, a number of text files needed as input for the SUEWS model is created.
 These can be used in conjunction with `SUEWS/BLUEWS (Advanced) <SUEWSadvanced>`.
-Also, see the `SUEWS manual <http://urban-climate.net/umep/SUEWS>`__ for more information.
+Also, see the `SUEWS manual <SUEWS>` for more information.